-College Football: Six Things To Watch for in the Florida-Alabama Game
+Gator Done: Six Things To Watch For In Florida-Alabama Game

 On Saturday, the Florida Gators will enter Tuscaloosa as eight-point underdogs to the No. 1-ranked Alabama Crimson Tide.